bmwilli/streamsjmx/README.md

 ## Run

-This is just for the current test and will evolve:
+streamsjmx is command based.
+Over time it will evolve to add more and more commands.
+To get a list of current commands and command syntax:

 ```
-java -jar target/executable-streamsjmx-4.0.0.0-SNAPSHOT.jar <jmxurl> <domainId> <userid> <passwd>
+java -jar target/executable-streamsjmx-4.0.0.0-SNAPSHOT.jar help
 ```